Sterilization of Latinas: Mexican women

 Immigration of Mexican citizens into the United States caused much controversy in how well they had adjusted to the American life and culture.
 Because of this, starting in the early 20th century, they were deemed as a significant problem to the community as they were believed to be mentally weak due to their prolonged adjustment to the American culture.
 The increase of city populations also led to the belief that mental health degraded, as more mental breakdowns seemed prevalent.
 This discrimination against Mexican and Mexican-Americans led to eugenics laws in which women were targeted and utilized in sterilization procedures.

 Starting in the year 1909, women of Mexican descent were used as targets for the eugenics movement to reinforce population control and purity.
 Women of all ages were victims of the many sterilization acts performed in hospitals, correction facilities, and asylums, but younger women were especially targeted.
 Pacific Colony (later known as Lanterman Developmental Center), a home designated for the mentally defective in LA, California, took in many young women and classified them as mentally defective and sexually delinquent starting in 1944.
 According to laws in California justifying sterilization acts, staff at this clinic deemed it was in the best interests of society to go forth with the procedure on some of the women who were sent here.

-In Los Angeles, between 1969–1973, Mexican and Chicana (Mexican-American) women were also disproportionately targeted by involuntary sterilizations.
+In Los Angeles, between 1969 and 1973, Mexican and Chicana (Mexican-American) women were also disproportionately targeted by involuntary sterilizations.
 A number of these women would go on to join a class action lawsuit, Madrigal v.
 Quilligan, discussed below.